Flight-Health/mcp-search-and-create-task/README.md

-# Patient Search MCP Server
+# Patient Search & Create Tasks MCP Server

 This project provides a Model Context Protocol (MCP) server for searching patients in the Flight Health Atlas system and creating a new task.